What is Chiari malformation?

 There is currently no reliable screening test to tell if a baby will be born with a Chiari malformation.
 But sometimes ultrasound images of the baby in the womb can show they have the condition.

-Chiari malformation is usually diagnosed through a magnetic resonance imaging (MRI) scan.
+Chiari malformation is usually diagnosed through a magnetic resonance imaging (MRI) or CT scan.

-Sometimes, if the condition does not cause any symptoms, it may be diagnosed only during an MRI scan carried out for another reason.
+Sometimes, if the condition does not cause any symptoms, it may be diagnosed only during an MRI or CT scan carried out for another reason.

 Treatment will depend on the symptoms.
 If you have Chiari malformation without any symptoms, your doctor may just monitor your condition.